zbm-dev/zfsbootmenu/README.md

 [![Build check](https://github.com/zbm-dev/zfsbootmenu/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/zbm-dev/zfsbootmenu/actions/workflows/build.yml) [![latest packaged version(s)](https://repology.org/badge/latest-versions/zfsbootmenu.svg)](https://repology.org/project/zfsbootmenu/versions)

-ZFSBootMenu is a Dracut module that intends to provide Linux distributions with an experience similar to FreeBSD's bootloader.
+ZFSBootMenu is a Linux bootloader that attempts to provide an experience similar to FreeBSD's bootloader.
 By taking advantage of ZFS features, it allows a user to have multiple "boot environments" (with different distros, for example), manipulate snapshots before booting, and, for the adventurous user, even bootstrap a system installation via `zfs recv`.

+In essence, ZFSBootMenu is a small, self-contained Linux system that knows how to find other Linux kernels and initramfs images within ZFS filesystems.
+When a suitable kernel and initramfs are identified (either through an automatic process or direct user selection), ZFSBootMenu launches that kernel using the `kexec` command.

 ![screenshot](/media/v1.11.0-multi-be.png?raw=true)

 In broad strokes, it works as follows:

-* Via direct EFI booting, `rEFInd`, `syslinux`, etc, boot a Linux kernel along with an initramfs containing ZFSBootMenu.
+* Via direct EFI booting, an EFI boot manager like refind, `rEFInd`, a BIOS bootloader like `syslinux`, or some other means, boot ZFSBootMenu (as either a self-contained UEFI application or a dedicated Linux kernel and initramfs image).
-* Look for `zfsbootmenu` in the kernel command line.
-    * Optionally specify a default pool (if multiple are present).
 * Find all healthy ZFS pools and import them.
-* If a specific pool was set, look for the `bootfs` pool value.
-Prefer this boot environment.
+* If appropriate, select a preferred boot environment:
-    * If no pool was defined in the command line, use the `bootfs` value on the first-found pool.
+    * If the ZFSBootMenu command line specifies no pool preference, prefer the filesystem indicated by the `bootfs` property (if defined) on the first-found pool.
+    * If the ZFSBootMenu command line specifies a pool preference, and that pool has been imported, prefer the filesystem indicated by its `bootfs` property (if defined).
-    * If a `bootfs` value is defined, start a 10 second (by default) countdown to boot that environment with the highest versioned kernel found in `/boot`.
+    * If a `bootfs` value has been identified, start an interruptable countdown (by default, 10 seconds) to automatically boot that environment.
-    * If no `bootfs` value is defined, find every filesystem that mounts to `/` with a `/boot` directory, and find every kernel image.
-Prompt for boot environment selection via a fuzzy finder.
+    * If no `bootfs` value can be identified or the automatic countdown was interrupted, search all imported pools for filesystems that set `mountpoint=/` and contain a `/boot` subdirectory that contains Linux kernels and initramfs images.
+Present a list of identified environments for user selection via `fzf`.
-        * If needed, prompt for encryption passphrases.
-* Once the countdown has been reached for the bootfs-selected environment, prompt for the encryption passphrase if needed.
-* Mount the filesystem and find the highest versioned kernel in `/boot` in the selected boot environment.
+* Mount the filesystem representing the selected boot environment and find the highest versioned kernel in `/boot` in the selected boot environment.
-* Load the selected kernel and initramfs with the kernel command line defined in the `org.zfsbootmenu:commandline` property into memory with `kexec`.
+* Using `kexec`, load the selected kernel and initramfs into memory, setting the kernel command line with the contents of the `org.zfsbootmenu:commandline` property for that filesystem.
 * Unmount all ZFS filesystems.
 * Boot the final kernel and initramfs.

 At this point, you'll be booting into your usual OS-managed kernel and initramfs, along with any arguments needed to correctly boot your system.

+Whenever ZFSBootMenu encounters natively encrypted ZFS filesystems that it intends to scan for boot environments, it will prompt the user to enter a passphrase as necessary.

 This tool makes uses of the following additional software:
  * [fzf](https://github.com/junegunn/fzf)